Social-emotional development refers to a child’s ability to identify feelings, self-regulate and build relationships.

 Creative development is the ability to respond to experiences by expressing ideas and the imagination through music, dance, dramatic play and art.

-Children who score higher on tests of imagination and creativity develop stronger problem-solving strategies Mother Goose Time is an arts-infused curriculum that allows children to take risks, make connections, and explore their curiosity in personally meaningful ways through visual arts, music, dance and dramatic play.
-We also have a professional musician providing weekly music appreciation and lessons.
+Children who score higher on tests of imagination and creativity develop stronger problem-solving strategies.
+Mother Goose Time is an arts-infused curriculum that allows children to take risks, make connections, and explore their curiosity in personally meaningful ways through visual arts, music, dance and dramatic play.
+We also have a professional musician and a dance teacher providing weekly music appreciation and dance lessons.

 Math and reasoning skills include a child’s ability to count, understand number sense, manipulate objects in space, create patterns, sort, compare and measure.